 Nathan Bedford Forrest’s early life was rooted in modest beginnings.
 Born into a farming family, he had limited access to formal education.
 However, his life would take a different trajectory as he displayed an early knack for entrepreneurship and business acumen.
 In the years preceding the Civil War, Forrest achieved remarkable success as a cotton planter, slave trader, and businessman.
 His ventures amassed wealth, a pivotal moment, setting the stage for his role in a turbulent period in American history.

 Forrest’s journey from a humble upbringing to becoming a prosperous plantation owner and entrepreneur highlights his adaptability and resourcefulness.
-His pre-war business success intertwined with his military career, shaping him into a notable, controversial Civil War era figure.
+His pre-war business success intertwined with his military career, shaping him into a notable, controversial Civil War-era figure.

 Nathan Bedford Forrest: Civil War Service and Leadership